FREQUENTLY ASKED QUESTIONS

 A. Our high season is Mid-November-April.
 These are our dry summer months, and you can usually bank on beautiful weather at this time.
 As these months progress it becomes drier and hotter, and you will be unlikely to see any rain during this time, especially from January-onwards.
 Our rains begin anytime in May/June, but you are unlikely to see rain all day, every day.
-July is known as our “Indian Summer” and you can usually count on sun in the morning, clouds in the afternoon, and rain and amazing thundershowers at night, and August is like May/June.
+Mid-June to mid-August is known as our “Indian Summer” and you can usually count on sun in the morning, clouds in the afternoon, and rain and amazing thundershowers at night.
 Sept/Oct can be very rainy, which is why we close for those months.
 The green season is a great option for travellers, as there are more economical prices, less people, exceptional sunsets, green and lush gardens, and you are unlikely to be completely “rained in”.

 Q. What is the best way to get to Villas Hermosas?

 A. There are several ways to get here: renting a car and driving yourself, flying to Tambor (45 minutes from us), via shuttle (private or public), or any combination of those.
 Obviously, flying is the fastest and easiest, and the flight is beautiful, but the drive/ferry ride is also very nice and a great way to see the Costa Rican countryside.
 For full details on how to get here, please see our website at http://villashermosas.com/about_directions.html.

 Q. Can we use our credit card everywhere?

 A. You can use your credit card (Visa or Mastercard) here at the hotel, all grocery stores (just be sure to bring ID), and some restaurants and stores, but not all.
 You should be prepared to bring some cash with you into town, to be on the safe side.
 We provide a safe in each villa.